karelvaculik/pyreball/docs/tables.md

 ## Dealing with Large Tables

 Each table is fully displayed by default.
-This is caused by `display_option` parameter's default value `full`.
+This is caused by keeping the `display_option` parameter to its default value `full`.
 However, this might not be practical for large tables.

 One solution is to allow vertical scrolling of the table by setting `display_option` to `scrolling`.